 Starting a business in Belgium is fairly straightforward for anyone who is a resident and over 18 years old (16 for craftspeople).
 Foreigners can set up a business in Belgium, although non-EU/EFTA nationals may need a visa to enter Belgium as well as a Belgian residence permit.

-Depending on what industry you are entering, you may be asked to provide evidence that you have certain skills or knowledge (e.g., a degree), including entrepreneurial and management skills.
+Depending on what industry you are entering, you may need to provide evidence that you have certain skills (e.g., a degree), including entrepreneurial and management skills.
 Some occupations are regulated in Belgium, which means that you have to fulfill certain conditions before you can start working.
 Look on the Business Belgium website for details on regulated occupations and for more information on what to do.
-If you are setting up as self-employed, you will also need to register with a social security fund and pay contributions.
+If you’re setting up as self-employed, you also must register with a social security fund and pay contributions.
 Details of other processes and requirements for starting up a business in Belgium are available in the sections below.

 Legal structures for businesses in Belgium